 On the face of it, it was a very ordinary day, a typical grey afternoon.
-The shopping centre was busy, shoppers were manoeuvring past each other, laden down with bags, as they made their way towards their various destinations: coffee shop, chain store, car park, bus stop.
-Mr Jenkins emerged from Marks and Spencer's in the wake of his wife and took in the dynamic of the traffic flow for a moment before attempting to join the throng of moving shoppers, scurrying this way and that like ants.
+The shopping centre was busy, shoppers were manoeuvring past each other, laden down with bags, as they made their way towards their various destinations, coffee shop, chain store, car park, bus stop.
+Mr Jenkins emerged from Marks and Spencer's in the wake of his wife and took in the dynamic of the traffic flow for a moment before attempting to join the throng of moving shoppers, like ants, scurrying this way and that.

 A sudden movement at the edge of his vision drew his attention, a movement that didn't belong, that was not part of the consumerist ritual that surrounded him.
 He focussed.
 Against the Marks' shop window a young man was lying on the ground, curled up like a bean seedling, his forearms shielding his head from the rain of blows and kicks he was receiving from a much bigger heavy-set youth who was towering over him.
 Beside the assailant, a girl was cheering him on: “Go on, Ray.
 Give it to him.
 It's what he deserves.
 Hit him harder.
 That's it, in his face, the little shit.”

-He was not a brave man, nor was he a particularly fit man, and he was no longer young.
-But he strode purposefully up to the big shaven-headed thug who was standing over his victim, swinging his boots like a soccer player into the chest and stomach of the flinching body.
+He experienced one of those moments when time seems to slow.
+Only a fraction of a second passed, but a lot went through his mind.
+He took in the scene and was shocked to realise that other shoppers were aware of the violence taking place, but were dissociating, walking by on the other side like the hypocrites in the Bible story.
+Mr Jenkins was not a brave man, nor was he a particularly fit man, and he was no longer young.
+But he strode purposefully up to the big shaven-headed thug whose fists were still flying, landing one-two on the flinching body of his victim.
 His palm held out in front of him like a locomotive's buffer, he moved between the two, made eye contact and spoke with as much grit in his voice as he could muster: “Enough!”

-The other man didn't react immediately, ducked around the human obstacle and landed a couple of vicious kicks to the ribcage of the little heap of humanity on the ground.
-So Mr Jenkins repeated his “Enough!” and this time got the attention of the owner of the fists and the boots, who halted uncertainly.
+The other man didn't react immediately, ducked around Mr Jenkins and landed a couple of vicious kicks to the ribcage of the little heap of humanity on the ground.
+So he repeated his “Enough!” and this time got the attention of the owner of the fists and the boots, who halted, uncertainly.
 Mr Jenkins pressed his advantage.
-Positioning himself protectively in front of the man on the ground, he opened his mouth to speak again but was forestalled by the girl, who weighed in, waving her arms about dramatically and screaming: “He deserves it.
+Positioning himself protectively in front of the man on the ground, he opened his mouth to speak again, but was forestalled by the girl, who weighed in, waving her arms about dramatically, with: “He deserves it.
 He's disgusting.
 He's only got what was coming to him.”

 Mrs Jenkins was watching all this from a short distance away, open-mouthed.
-After a glance at the boy on the ground who was groaning and bleeding but only from a cut lip, and appeared fully conscious, Mr Jenkins rejoined his wife and they walked off, heading for the car park and their journey home.
-Perhaps he walked slightly differently than his usual middle-aged slouch, more upright, his shoulders farther back, his head higher, a smile on his face and a sparkle in his eye.
-And they had gone no more than about a hundred yards when he stopped abruptly, took his wife by the elbow and frog-marched her into the trendy coffee shop franchise, telling her to buy them both a coffee and that he would be back in a minute.
-He left her there and returned to Marks and Spencer's.
+After a glance at the boy on the ground, who was groaning and bleeding but only from a cut lip, and appeared fully conscious, Mr Jenkins rejoined his wife and they walked off, heading for the car park and their journey home.
+Perhaps he walked slightly differently than his usual middle-aged slouch, more upright, his shoulders back, his head high, a smile on his face and a sparkle in his eye.
+And they had gone no more than about a hundred yards when he stopped abruptly, took his wife by the elbow and frog-marched her into the trendy coffee shop franchise, telling her to buy them both a coffee, and that he would be back in a minute.
+He left her there, and returned to Marks and Spencer's.

-There was no sign of the victim of the attack; he scanned the moving crowds but didn't find him.
-He hadn't had a good look at the face of the boy and realised he probably wouldn't recognise him if he saw him unless he spotted someone clutching his ribs and groaning.
+There was no sign of the victim of the attack, he scanned the moving crowds but didn't find him.
+He hadn't had a good look at the face of the boy and realised he probably wouldn't recognise him if he saw him, unless he saw someone clutching his ribs and groaning.
 He gave up and returned to his wife and an overpriced, oversized paper cup of coffee which tasted bland and milky.

 – O –